AmitMadaan367/DjangoWithScrapy/README.md

 # DjangoWithScrapy

-##To execute the project run these commands in the project directory.
+## To execute the project run these commands in the project directory

-##pip install -r requirements.txt
+## pip install -r requirements.txt
 ## python ScrapyCode.py